How to Make a Delta Kite

 The Dowel Delta - 2 wing halves brought together

 • Only half the sail has been outlined.
 Take another bag, cutting it and laying it flat over the top of the first bag.
-No measuring to do now, just trace over all the black lines, making sure nothing shifts as you do each line.
+There's no measuring to do now, just trace over all the black lines, making sure nothing shifts as you do each line.

 The Dowel Delta - where to put the edge tape